Blueberry Rhubarb Pie (Bluebarb Pie)

 - Place the top crust over the filling.
 Trim excess dough to leave a 1/2-inch border, tuck the top edges of the crust under the bottom, and crimp.
 Cut vents on the top crust of the pie, then brush the whisked egg white over the top of the crust.

-- Let pie cool completely, at least 2 hours, before serving.
+- Let pie cool completely, at least 4 hours but preferably overnight, before serving.

 Pie will keep at room temperature for 24 hours, refrigerated for up to 3 days, or frozen for up to 3 months.
 To freeze the whole pie, wrap the pie tightly in plastic wrap and place in a freezer bag.
 To freeze individual slices, place slices on a cookie sheet in the freezer.
 Once fully frozen, wrap each slice in plastic wrap, followed by a layer of aluminum foil.
 Defrost at room temperature before eating.